What is GST(Goods and Services Tax) in India? Complete Guide

 3. Integrated GST (IGST), charged by the Central Government for inter-state transactions and imports.

 The Goods and Services Tax (GST) in India is structured around several tax brackets, specifically 0%, 5%, 12%, 18%, and 28%.
 Additionally, there's a nominal rate of 0.25% set for uncut or rough precious and semi-precious stones, while gold is taxed at a 3% rate.
-Beyond these standard rates, certain luxury and sin goods such as high-end automobiles, carbonated beverages, and tobacco products are subject to an extra cess.
+Beyond these standard rates, luxury and sin goods such as high-end automobiles, carbonated beverages, and tobacco products are subject to an extra cess.
 This cess, which can be as high as 22% or vary according to the item, is levied on top of the highest GST rate of 28%.

 Features of Goods and Services Tax(GST)